Will Sutton: College career

 On January 8, 2013, Sutton announced that he will return to Arizona State University to play out his senior year.
 For the season, he had 10.5 tackles for a loss, including 3 sacks, and repeated Pat Tillman Defensive Player of the Year and first team All-Pac-12 Team.
-Following the regular season, he earned first team All-American recognition by the Associated Press, CBSSports.com, USA Today, second team recognition by Athlon Sports, and honorable mention recognition by Sports Illustrated.
+Following the regular season, he earned first team All-American recognition by the AP, CBSSports.com, USA Today, second team recognition by Athlon Sports, and honorable mention recognition by Sports Illustrated.